 2. What is the minimum investment amount for SIFs in India?

 According to SEBI guidelines regarding SIFs, the minimum investment amount should be INR 10 lakhs.
-For details specific to Quant Mutual Fund, we need to wait for their fact sheet.
+For details specific to the Quant Mutual Fund, we need to wait for their fact sheet.

 3. Are SIFs regulated by SEBI like mutual funds?